9X9NETWORK/nncloudtv/README.md

     > /usr/share/jetty/webapps

--   remove 'root' folder if default has one
+-   remove "root/" folder if default has one

 MySql
 --------------------------------